 I wasn’t going to leave Hong Kong without visiting one of my childhood heroes, Bruce Lee.
 His statue was on Hong Kong’s Promenade, at the Avenue of Stars.
 Unfortunately, during my visit, his statue was covered and the area was being renovated – Bummer.
 But on my way there I came across a wedding party and caught this great photo.

 That morning, I set out with my camera for a solo walk through the industrial supplies region of Canton Street.
 This was my favorite shoot of my entire vacation.
 Each storefront showcased a unique character and specialty.
 I even managed to pick up a few things at a fraction of the cost in Europe.

 One of the cool aspects of Hong Kong is watching the locals relax after work.
-In many areas of the city, you see cardboard boxes laid out onto the sidewalks, with people eating, drinking and socializing.
+In many areas of the city, you see cardboard boxes laid out on the sidewalks, with people eating, drinking, and socializing.
 I caught this girl amusing herself while waiting for her parents.

 In case you missed my other travel posts, you can hyperlink to them here:

 ☼ Bhutan ☼ Thimphu & Paro